hubertursua/basic-jquery/README.md

 jQuery selectors follows more or less the same standard with CSS selectors

-The 3 types of selectors are listed below.
+The common 3 types of selectors are listed below.
 Most often, you'll use a class or ID selector.
 Check out the [jQuery website](http://api.jquery.com/category/selectors/) to learn about other types of selectors.

 ### HTML element selector
 ```js